blackflame007/k8s_quick_reference/README.md

 ## Object Types

-- <b>Services</b>: Sets up networking in a kubernetes Cluster
+- **Services**: Sets up networking in a kubernetes Cluster

-- <b>Deployment</b>: Replaces pod...
+- **Deployment**: Replaces pod...
 Maintains a set of identical pods ensuring that they have the correct config and that the right number exists

   - Runs a set of identical pods (one or more)